chickensoft-games/chickensoft_site/blog/2025-02-18-display-scaling/index.md

 Now that this is pretty well buttoned up, we plan on filing a proposal for Godot regarding access to the actual native resolution and scale factor to eliminate the need for packages like [Platform].
 We hope that the native code in Platform can even serve as a helpful example for how it might be done.
 It will likely take some time to get all that done in the engine itself, though, since Godot has other display scaling issues that may need to be addressed first or as part of that effort.
 In the meantime, this gets you shipping your project _today_.

-We believe that providing opinionated solutions to weird, highly annoying technical issues like display scaling can really help AA game studios and indies get their games polished and ready to go in a lot less time.
+We believe that providing opinionated solutions to difficult, complex technical issues like display scaling can really help AA game studios and indies get their games polished and ready to go in a lot less time.
 And we do that because we want to live in a world where those games are made in Godot.

 :::important
 🇺🇦🇵🇸🏳️‍🌈 Speaking of living in a better world: if you like what Chickensoft is doing, we ask that you instead support a cause that will improve the world. **In a world where everyone looks and sounds the same, there would be no Chickensoft tools or helpful guides like this.**